souravbasakshuvo/line-follower-robot/README.md

 # Line Follower Robot

 ## Description
 This project involves building a **Line Follower Robot** that autonomously follows a predefined path marked by a line.
-The robot utilizes [sensors] for line detection and a control system for navigation.
+The robot utilizes TCRT-5000 IR sensors for line detection and a control system for navigation.
 This robot is typically used in robotics education, competitions, and can be extended with more complex behaviors and algorithms.

 ## Features
 - **Line Following**: The robot can follow a black line on a white surface and vice-versa.
 - **Speed Control**: The robot adjusts its speed based on the conditions.
-- **Sensor Integration**: IR sensors, ultrasonic sensors
+- **Sensor Integration**: TCRT-5000 IR sensors, ultrasonic sensors

 ## Technologies Used
 - **Microcontroller**: Arduino,
 - **Programming Language**: Arduino, C++
-- **Sensors**: IR Sensors, Ultrasonic Sensor
+- **Sensors**: TCRT-5000 IR sensors, Ultrasonic Sensor
 - **Motor Driver**: L298N

 ## Installation